ampproject/amphtml/extensions/amp-position-observer/amp-position-observer.md

 ### Scroll-bound animations
-`amp-animation` exposes a `seekTo` action that can be tied to the `scroll` event of `amp-visibility-observer` to implement scroll-bound animations
+`amp-animation` exposes a `seekTo` action that can be tied to the `scroll` event of `amp-position-observer` to implement scroll-bound animations

 ### Example:
 Imagine an animation where the hour hand of a clock rotates as user scrolls